Adrenal Fatigue: How Does Stress Contribute to Adrenal Fatigue?

 Are supplements necessary for adrenal support?

-Supplements are optional but can be a helpful addition alongside sleep, nutrition, and stress-management habits.
+Supplements are optional but can be a helpful addition alongside sleep, nutrition, rest, and stress-management habits.

 Can adaptogens help with stress?